 Any present and future restrictions on particular substances will be closely adhered to.

-Should you have any questions regarding the application of this Regulation and how it may affect your transactions with Artesyn Embedded Technologies, please contact your local Artesyn representative or firstname.lastname@example.org.
+Should you have any questions regarding the application of this Regulation and how it may affect your transactions with Artesyn Embedded Power, please contact your local Artesyn representative or firstname.lastname@example.org.